 MEEA supports NPPD's IRP process to include and increase energy efficiency projects to help NPPD meet its goal of achieving net-zero carbon emissions from its generation resources by 2050.
 We are glad to see the alternate "High Energy Efficiency" sensitivity included in NPDD's IRP analysis and support further evaluation of enlarging the district's EE portfolio to reduce system costs, enhance resilience efforts and reduce carbon and other emissions.
 We commend the District for committing to a carbon reduction goal but would note that such a goal can only be achieved by including energy efficiency efforts in the mix of solutions.
 While NPPD already runs on 62% carbon-free, achieving that final 38% of carbon reduction will bring challenges.
 Energy efficiency can help right-size the grid, especially as demand is expected to increase with electrification and electric vehicles.
-Increasing energy efficiency can also help reduce the amount of power the District's needs.
+Increasing energy efficiency can also help reduce the amount of power the District must purchase and decrease its reliance on additional energy production to meet the District's needs.